lagrangedao/community/Mars-Testnet/Lagrange-Mars-Testnet-Campaign.md

 All LAG awards will be delivered in the form of **NFTs**

-NFT holders will be able to collect their LAG token by contacting officials after the TGE (Token Genereated Event).
+NFT holders will be able to collect their LAG tokens by contacting officials after the TGE (Token Genereated Event).